Conduct Regular SEO Audits

-Tying these last couple of points together to make a larger point, it’s important that you’re conducting regular SEO of your website.
+Tying these last couple of points together to make a larger point, it’s important that you’re conducting regular SEO audits of your website.
 To do so you’ll need a consistent schedule of check-ins using your choice of SEO tools to watch rankings, check for page errors, and overall site performance.

 You’ll want to keep your eye on SEO site items like: